 Your employer must protect their workers from injury and illness, and report certain incidents to the HSE, as well as recording all incidents in an accident book.
 Injuries occurring in a warehouse environment can be serious, and may prohibit you from working for some time, depending on their severity.
 You might also find you cannot get on with your life in other ways, and thus the original injury has a knock-on effect on many areas of your life.

 Getting expert legal help is of paramount importance if you know first-hand some of the common causes of warehouse accidents.
 By calling us at Accident Advice Helpline, you can find out whether you’ve got evidence that your employer or another third party was negligent in causing your accident to occur.
-So, whichever injuries you were left with, and however minor or serious they are, make sure you ring our team on 0800 689 0500 now.
-If you wish to call from your mobile, you can ring us on 0333 500 0993 instead.
+So, whichever injuries you were left with, and however minor or serious they are, make sure you ring our team on 0800 689 5659 now.
 Health and safety plays a vital role in keeping us all safe at work, and a warehouse environment should be no more dangerous than any other workplace if the right measures are taken to keep it safe.
-If you were hurt within the last three years, you still have time to find out if you could make a no-win, no-fee* claim.
+If you were hurt within the last three years, you still have time to find out if you could make a no win no fee claim.